Foam Rolling: What does it do?

 “Everybody seems to be raving about foam rolling, but is it really worth doing?
-I don’t mind causing myself pain if it’s going to help in the long run but it does sometimes make me question whether I am hurting myself for nothing!”
+I don’t mind causing myself pain if it’s going to help but it does sometimes make me question whether I am hurting myself for nothing!”

 – Ras P.